cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 ### Phase 1: Initialisation

 1. **Agendas**.
 Reveal the top 5 Political Cards from the deck.
 They will be voted on in Phase 4
-2. **Pre-set Prelude Cards**.
+2. **Starting Prelude Cards**.
 Player get their race-specific Prelude Card, and an "Opening Move" Prelude Card
 3. **Starting Units**.
 Players place their starting Space Dock in their Home System.
 The rest of their starting units and Leaders goes to their Quick Reaction Force.

 ### Phase 2: Planning

 **No Negociations Allowed.**
 During this phase, players are not allowed to discuss or negotiate with each others.

 1. **Draw and select Prelude Cards**.
 Players draw **7** Prelude Cards, and discard **3** of them face-down